 The Fort Vermilion area is a diverse region that covers more than 87,000 square kilometers – roughly 12% of Alberta’s land mass.
 The area boasts a fascinating mix of cultures that includes Beaver, Dene and Cree First Nations, along with a strong Mennonite community of German heritage.
-Although many people have been born and raised in our northern communities, seasonal industries result in increased community residents at certain times of the year, especially the winter months.
+Although many people have been born and raised in our northern communities, seasonal industries result in increased community residents at certain times of the year, especially in the winter months.

 There are several primary industries in the Fort Vermilion area: oil and gas, forestry and agriculture.
 Fort Vermilion’s priorities are shifting to focus and embrace new economic goals: value-added processing and manufacturing, ecotourism and the strengthening of small businesses to provide a wider range of goods and services to the region.